mortenschioler/squarity/README.md

 ### Connect to a Blank Browser REPL

 This starts a blank CLJS REPL and will open an associated browser window where the code will execute.
 It is not connected to any specific build target.
-Since it is not connected to any build it does not do any automatic rebuilding of code when your files change and does not provide hot-reload.
+Since it is not connected to any build it does not do any automatic rebuilding of code when files change and does not provide hot-reload.
 If you close the browser window the REPL will stop working.

 See [this section](https://shadow-cljs.github.io/docs/UsersGuide.html#browser-repl) of the Shadow-CLJS documentation for more details.